Josh Harvey-Clemons Cut, Joe Walker Joins WFT

 The Washington Football Team has brought in a new linebacker with Joe Walker.
 In a corresponding move, WFT elected to release veteran linebacker Josh Harvey-Clemons.

-By first glance, there's no real story here.
+By first glance, there's no big story here.
 Before we get to Walker though, we must point out that Washington had two players that opted-out because of COVID-19 for the 2020 season.

 Both are now gone before even one practice.
 Harvey-Clemons was one and defensive lineman Caleb Brantley was the other.